 Location: Jalan Waturenggong, Kampung Gelgel, Klungkung

-The Nurul Huda Tuban is another Masjid which is international in nature.
+The Nurul Huda Tuban is another Masjid that is international in nature.
 Situated in the vicinity of the Ngurah Rai International Airport, the Nurul Huda Tuban Masjid welcomes Muslim travelers, tourists as well as staff of the airport.

 Location: Jalan Ngurah Rai, Tuban